Algebraic independence of solutions to multiple Lotka-Volterra systems: Introduction

 \textbf{Acknowledgements.}

 The authors are grateful to R\'{e}mi Jaoui for pointing out how to use his work to prove strong minimality, i.e. using Lemma \ref{lem: complex-inv-curves} to prove Theorem \ref{theo: LV-sm}.
 They are also grateful to Ronnie Nagloo for his guidance, and putting the team together.
+Finally, they are thankful to an anonymous referee for their many useful suggestions.